+Swiss train manufacturer Stadler receives first order for the Gulf region - SWI swissinfo.ch

 Swiss train manufacturer Stadler receives first order for the Gulf region

-The train manufacturer Stadler from Eastern Switzerland has landed a major deal in Saudi Arabia.
+The train manufacturer Stadler from eastern Switzerland has landed a major deal in Saudi Arabia.
 The order from Saudi Arabia Railways (SAR) is worth up to around CHF600 million ($689 million).

 According to a statement issued on Monday evening, the basic version of the supply contract comprises ten multiple units with the option of ten more.
 The associated maintenance contract covers full maintenance as well as the supply of spare parts for a period of ten years.